Industrial Design Bachelor of Fine Arts Degree

 ID Career Planning (WI-PR)

-This course will introduce the business of industrial design.
-Field trips, guest lecturers and discussion of current trends help students understand the various employment opportunities for the design professional.
+This course will introduce students to the business practice of industrial design.
+Field trips, guest lecturers, and discussion of current trends help students understand the various employment opportunities for the design professional.
 The course will cover the mechanics of job searching; creating a résumé, cover letter structure and portfolio, and interviewing to help prepare for design internships, co-ops, and entry-level positions.
 (Prerequisites: IDDE-301 or equivalent course and completion of First Year Writing (FYW) requirement.)
 Lecture 3 (Spring).

 3